telerik/blazor-docs/installation/automated.md

 * Linux (`.sh` + `.tar.gz`).
 Pass `-s <path to the archive>` when running the script.
 Other arguments are `-d` for the location where the archive will be extracted (defaults to `${HOME}/telerik-blazor"`) and `-SkipNETCoreInstall` to skip the installation of .NET Core (note that the framework is required).

+> The `.pkg` installer for Mac will be discontinued in 2024 [together with Visual Studio for Mac](https://learn.microsoft.com/en-us/visualstudio/mac/what-happened-to-vs-for-mac).
+Afterwards, use the [ZIP archive]({%slug installation/zip%}) instead.

 The automated installer provides the following: